-The multiple linear regression analysis results showed that the model could significantly explain the impact of both variables.
-The regression results show that wages have a very significant impact on Productive Working Hours, with a t-value of 6.383 and a Sig. value of 0.001, indicating that wages contribute greatly to improving employee productivity.
-However, although benefits have a positive effect on Productive Working Hours, their influence is not as strong.
-This is evidenced by a t-value of 2.185 and a significance.
-The value of 0.081 shows that the impact of benefits is not significant at the 5% significance level.
+Based on the results of the multiple linear regression analysis, it was found that the model can significantly explain the impact of both variables.
+The regression results show that Wages have a very significant impact on Productive Working Hours, with a t-value of 6.383 and a Sig. value of 0.001, indicating that Wages contribute greatly to improving employee productivity.
+On the other hand, although Benefits have a positive effect on Productive Working Hours, its influence is not as strong.
+This is evidenced by a t-value of 2.185 and a Sig. value of 0.081, which shows that the impact of Benefits is not significant at the 5% significance level.

-Based on these results, it can be concluded that wages are the dominant factor influencing Productive Working Hours, while Benefits, although influential, do not have a significant impact.
-Therefore, for company management, the main focus on improving employee productivity should be directed towards wages, which have been proven to have a direct and significant effect.
-The information obtained through interviews with the Human Resources and Administration departments suggests that this may be because the nominal value accumulation of Benefits is much smaller than Wages, and some Benefits are not provided in cash but in-kind or material.
+Based on these results, it can be concluded that Wages is the dominant factor influencing Productive Working Hours, while Benefits, although influential, do not have a significant impact.
+Therefore, for company management, the main focus in improving employee productivity should be directed towards Wages, which have been proven to have a direct and significant effect.
+The information obtained through interviews with the Human Resources and Administration departments suggests that this may be because the nominal value accumulation of Benefits is much smaller than Wages, and some Benefits are not provided in cash but in-kind/material.

 This finding is consistent with the results of previous studies Alam, Hassan, Bowyer, and Reaz (2020) The research found that Wages and Benefits facilities have a positive impact on the company's Productive Working Hours, although the impact of Benefits is not always significant.
-The study shows that while benefits can positively affect productivity, their contribution is often not as significant as Wages Fahrezi and Sudibyo (2023) also support this finding by stating that wages have a strong relationship with employees' Productive Working Hours, which reinforces the research results showing a significant impact of Wages on Productive Working Hours.
-On the other hand, the study Dwiningsih and Rohman (2023), which shows that employee benefits have a significant impact on employee performance, is somewhat different from the findings of this study, where the impact of Benefits on Productive Working Hours is not strong enough to be considered statistically significant.
+The study shows that while Benefits can positively affect productivity, their contribution is often not as significant as Wages Fahrezi and Sudibyo (2023) also supports this finding by stating that Wages have a strong relationship with employees' Productive Working Hours, which reinforces the research results showing a significant impact of Wages on Productive Working Hours.
+On the other hand, the study Dwiningsih and Rohman (2023) which shows that employee Benefits have a significant impact on employee performance, is somewhat different from the findings in this study, where the impact of Benefits on Productive Working Hours is not strong enough to be considered statistically significant.

-The study Marlina, Andriyani, and Mardiah (2023), which examines the impact of wages and Benefits on Productive Working Hours in SMEs, also shows a significant impact of both wages and Benefits on Productive Working Hours.
-However, the significant difference between Wages and Benefits in this study underscores the importance of further analysis of the benefits factors to understand their impact more deeply.
-Therefore, although Wages have proven to be a significant factor in increasing Productive

-Working Hours, the impact of benefits requires further attention, especially in terms of measuring and defining these variables.
+The study Marlina, Andriyani, and Mardiah (2023) which examines the impact of wages and Benefits on Productive Working Hours in SMEs also shows a significant impact of both wages and Benefits on Productive Working Hours.
+However, the significant difference between Wages and Benefits in this study underscores the importance of further analysis of the Benefits factors to understand their impact more deeply.
+Therefore, although Wages have proven to be a significant factor in increasing Productive Working Hours, the impact of Benefits requires further attention, especially in terms of measuring and defining these variables.

-4.3.2 The Impact of Productive Working Hours on Company Revenue
+4.2.2 The Impact of Productive Working Hours on Company Revenue

-Based on the regression analysis results, the linear regression equation linking Productive Working Hours as the independent variable with revenue as the dependent variable can be written as follows:
+Based on the regression analysis results, the linear regression equation linking Productive Working Hours as the independent variable with Revenue as the dependent variable can be written as follows: